 The food you eat, is turned into glucose, and then transferred into your blood system.
 Insulin helps glucose absorb into your body’s cells.
 Without insulin, glucose is unable to reach cells and provide the energy needed for daily life.

 Howard County Medical Center provides a diabetes education program that is certified through the American Diabetes Association.
 Diabetes Education Self-Management classes are available either “one on one” or in group settings.
-Francine Rasmussen, RN and Registered Dietitian, Jill Paulsen team with the patient to provide the most customized experience possible.
+Registered Dietitian, Jill Paulsen team with the patient to provide the most customized experience possible.

 What is the cost?